PennyLaneAI/pennylane/doc/index.rst

 - *Best of both worlds*.
   Support for **hybrid quantum and classical** models; connect quantum hardware with PyTorch, TensorFlow, and NumPy.

 ..

+- *Just in time compilation*.
+Compile your **entire hybrid workflow**, with support for adaptive circuits, real-time measurement feedback, unbounded loops, and more.
+See `Catalyst <https://github.com/pennylaneai/catalyst>`__ for more details.

+..